About Guestlands

 If you sit in the chair you can see many different aspects of the garden from this vantage point and in the background hear the sound of the creek and waterfalls.
 Whilst everyone called Nan ‘Awa’ her full name ‘Ngatiawa’ is a New Zealand Maori word meaning ‘running water’ and most befitting of the location of the chair.

-Inspired by a recent trip to France and Italy, Peter designed and built a vegetable garden with a partere’ style layout however incoporating a rustic feel using old railway sleepers.
+Inspired by a recent trip to France and Italy, Peter designed and built a vegetable garden with a parterre’ style layout however incorporating a rustic Australian feel using old railway sleepers.
 Jenny can be found most mornings tending to her veggie patch and arms full of produce heading back to the kitchen.

-When the garden is open for visiting the owners recommend viewing the garden by starting the walk in an anti clockwise direction around the Italian village inspired house up the stairs to the old Oak tree.
-Then around past the bell tower towards the large lake like dam past the Chess Garden then to the pool and rose covered column walk and a multiple of choices thereafter for paths to bridges, waterfalls and garden rooms.
+When you visit the property the owners recommend viewing the gardens by starting the walk (with a glass of Prosecco or fine Italia wine in hand) then stroll in an anti clockwise direction around the Italia village area, up the stairs to the old Oak tree.
+Then around past the Riccardo Fountain & bell tower towards the ornamental lake (lago) pausing to watch the native ducks and water fowl.
+Then on-wards via the Chess Garden to the pool and rose covered column walk and a multiple of choices thereafter for paths to bridges, waterfalls and garden rooms.

 Be sure to check out the album with photos taken of the various stages of construction and growth of the garden over the last 30 years.